 ‘Monkeys Uptown‘, ‘Half Moon‘ and ‘Rabbit Will Run‘ are again very standard songs from Beam as the more bleak tracks of the album with more sullen vocals and a lower composition.

 ‘Godless Brother in Love‘ then follows with a very natural harmony which then somehow flows into the saxophone-gorged ‘Big Burned Hand‘ showing off Beam’s assortment of talents.

 ‘Glad Man Singing‘ and ‘Your Fake Name Is Good Enough for Me‘ then end the album with more contrasts of genres paired with the timelessness of Iron & Wine we hoped stayed consistent.
 ‘Your Fake Name Is Good Enough for Me‘ repeats its final lyrics of “Become the rising sun, We will become, become.
 Become the damage done, We will become, become with a selection of different words.” with a variety of different words, almost to a stage of irritation, until the album finishes.

 All in all, Kiss Each Other Clean is classic Iron & Wine, presenting us with some excellent acoustic folk music that we so dearly love Beam for.
-The new ‘pop sound’ isn’t as hard-hitting as expected as Beam’s vocals gives us that familiarity to make the minor change comforting, so I cannot complain.
+The new ‘pop sound’ isn’t as hard-hitting as expected as Beam’s vocals give us that familiarity to make the minor change comforting so I cannot complain.